jekyll/jekyll-admin/README.md

 Interested in contributing to Jekyll Admin?
 We’d love your help.
 Jekyll Admin is an open source project, built one contribution at a time by users like you.
 See [the contributing instructions](.github/CONTRIBUTING.md), and [the development docs](http://jekyll.github.io/jekyll-admin/development/) for more information.

+## Looking for a hosted version?

+Jekyll Admin is intended to be run on your computer alongside your local Jekyll installation.
+If you're looking for a hosted version, we'd recommend checking out [Siteleaf](https://www.siteleaf.com/) a hosted Jekyll editor with deep GitHub integration (whom we'd also like to thank for inspiring parts of Jekyll Admin itself!).

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).